caramdache/growable-uitextview/README.md

 	    @textCell.height
 	  end

-The UITableViewCell should be able to compute its height.
-Its a simple problem, but you would be surprised how many posts and solutions do exist on the Web.
-Let's use this one, which both simple, elegant, correct and modern.
+How to compute the height?
+Its a simple problem, but you would be surprised how many solutions have been posted on the Web.
+Let's use the following one, which is simple, elegant, correct and modern (some people use contentSize, but in my experience this does not work reliably).
+We will put this method in MyUITableViewCell.

 	class MyUITableViewCell
 	  def height